smithery-ai/mcp-datetime/README.md

 A datetime formatting service implemented as an MCP server for the Claude Desktop Application.
 Supports generation of datetime strings in various formats.

+> **Note**: This package has been tested only on macOS.
+Windows compatibility has not been verified.

+## Prerequisites

+Before using mcp-datetime, ensure you have the following tools installed:

+- Python 3.12 or later
+- uv (Python package installer)
+- uvx (Python package runner)

 ## Features

 - ✨ Support for various datetime formats